Hi guys, hi from Andrea Unger, I’m back home, I’ve been to Malaysia, Kuala Lumpur and this was my third IFTA annual congress.

 This is so important.
 I mean the classical Chartist approach has been mostly substituted by a quantitative approach and this is so important because it is clearly driving in the direction I’d be living in for the last N years (I don’t say how much or I would feel old).

 I’ve been trading and I’m trading with trading systems, I’ve always said that trading systems help me to understand what I’m doing and to measure what I’m doing.

 I’m not saying that automated trading is the only way to make it possible, I mean to make trading for a living possible, absolutely not, that would be false, but it is clearly a helpful way to do it because you can always measure what you are doing.

-This is something I’ve always said and obviously it is helping in making decision based on numbers and not on feelings, which is another thing that helps because it sort of cuts emotions out.
+This is something I’ve always said and obviously, it is helping in making a decision based on numbers and not on feelings, which is another thing that helps because of it sort of cuts emotions out.